The Years (EP)

-The Years is an EP and the first major release by Guelph, Ontario-based dream pop duo Memoryhouse, released on September 13, 2011.
-The Years is Memoryhouse's Sub Pop debut.
-The Years is a re-release of an EP by the same name released in February 2010 while Memoryhouse was signed to Arcade Sound, a very small independent record label.
+The Years is an EP and the first major release by Guelph, Ontario-based dream pop duo, Memoryhouse.
+It was released on September 13, 2011, and marked their debut with Sub Pop record label.
+The EP is a re-release of the original The Years, which Memoryhouse initially issued in February 2010 under Arcade Sound, a small independent record label.

 Critical reception

 Reception for The Years EP has been mixed.
 While many reviewers were very positive in regards to Memoryhouse's particular ambient sound, they noted that with so little music under their belt it seemed regressive that Memoryhouse release a redux of music they already recorded.